algorithmiaio/dev-center/_pages/algorithm-development/languages/r.md

 As you can see in the dependency file above, there are four different ways you can load packages in R.
 If you want the latest version from CRAN, than you simply type in the dependency name (this example uses the package e1071):

-{% highlight r %}
+{% highlight bash %}
 e1071
 {% endhighlight %}

-If you wanted that same package in an older version, all you have to do is install from CRAN the exact version by finding it in the packages archive which should be listed in the <a href="https://cran.r-project.org/web/packages/e1071/index.html">e1071</a> docs found under “Old Sources”.
+If you wanted that same package in an older version, all you have to do is install from CRAN the exact version by finding it in the packages archive, which in this instance, should be listed in the <a href="https://cran.r-project.org/web/packages/e1071/index.html">e1071</a> docs found under “Old Sources”.
 There you’ll find the <a href="https://cran.r-project.org/src/contrib/Archive/e1071/">archived packages</a>, so simply choose your version and load your dependency:

-{% highlight r %}
+{% highlight bash %}
 https://cran.r-project.org/src/contrib/Archive/e1071/e1071_1.6-6.tar.gz
 {% endhighlight %}

 Or, if you need to pull a dependency off of GitHub instead, all you need to do is install the package with:

-{% highlight r %}
+{% highlight bash %}
 -g /cran/e1071
 {% endhighlight %}